FAQs & TERMS

 Notes - instructions, usually regarding an actor's blocking or performance, given after a rehearsal by a director, choreographer, vocal director, musical director or stage manager.

-Off-book - when an actor knows his/her lines and no longer needs to carry the script
+Off-book - when an actor knows his/her/their lines and no longer needs to carry the script

-Parent/Cast Meeting - after the Spring Musical is cast, a mandatory Parent/Cast Meeting will be held to provide information about rehearsals, volunteer hours and the performance.
+Parent/Cast Meeting - after the musical is cast, a mandatory Parent/Cast Meeting will be held to provide information about rehearsals, volunteer hours and the performance.

 Program (Playbill) - a booklet handed out to all audience members at the performance.
 Ads from local businesses are collected to help pay for the cost of the printing.
 Families are encouraged to place ads for cast members in the Program.
-A cast list, synopsis, song list and Shout Outs are also found in the Program.
+A cast list, synopsis, and song list are also found in the Program.

 Props - any moveable object used by an actor during a performance

-Registration Donation - We ask that all participants donate a registration fee ($250 for the Spring Musical).
+Registration Donation - We ask that all participants donate a registration fee ($250 for the musical / $50 for the play).
 The cost covers instructors, scripts and costume pieces.
-Scholarships are available for.
-Donations will only be cashed after participants are cast in the production.
+No student will be denied the opportunity to participate because of nonpayment of the donation.

-Rehearsals - Rehearsals for the Spring Musical will be held on Monday, Tuesday, Wednesday and Thursdays afternoon/evenings and some Saturdays.
+Rehearsals - Rehearsals for the musical will be held on Monday, Tuesday, Wednesday and Thursdays afternoon/evenings and some Saturdays.
 Students will only be called to rehearsals when they are in the scene or song being rehearsed.
-Rehearsals will typically be held in the Music Room (Rm 9) or Ms G's room (Rm 3).
+Rehearsals will typically be held in Ms G's room (Rm 3).

 Blocking Rehearsal - a rehearsal focused on the movement of actors in a scene